-While LinkedIn wants to showcase their professionals and have you joining their community in as few steps as possible, Instagram takes a bit of a different approach.
-They too try to make joining their community as quickly as possible.
-But, they also utilize emotional intelligence to convince you to stay.
+While LinkedIn wants to showcase its professionalism and have you join its community in as few steps as possible, Instagram takes a bit of a different approach.
+It too tries to make you join their community as quickly as possible.
+But, it also utilizes emotional intelligence to convince you to stay.

 Finally, Instagram uses your Facebook friends to recommend people that you should follow.
 Once you do, you can easily see their stories and posts, which further gives Instagram an idea of who to recommend.

-Since we've mentioned social media, we should highlight one of the social media managing apps that has the best user onboarding, Namely, in case of running a commercial page on either Facebook or Instagram, you might need to schedule posts.
+Since we've mentioned social media, we should highlight one of the social media managing apps that has the best user onboarding.
+Namely, in the case of running a commercial page on either Facebook or Instagram, you might need to schedule posts.
 To make this easier, you can simply install Hootsuite and use it as a scheduling tool.
-The beauty of its onboarding is that you sign in, and connect your social media profiles.
+The beauty of its onboarding is that you sign in and connect your social media profiles.
 Within two steps, you are already effectively done with onboarding.

 Fitness apps usually have trouble with onboarding experience as they can require substantial info.
 While MyFitnessPal is by no means perfect, it is one of the best fitness app onboarding examples.
 After signing in, MyFitnessPal guides you as you set up your goals and your current fitness state.
-By going through it you get clear parameters of what parameters are important, and what you'll need to pay attention to.
+By going through it, you can get a clear view of what parameters are important, and what you'll need to pay attention to.